centrahq/api-documentation/pages/06.plugins/14.tripletex/docs.md

     category: docs
 ---

+[notice-box=info]
+Tripletex is a module, not a plugin.
+If you need it enabled, please contact Support, or ping us in Slack.
+[/notice-box]

 ### Installation

 To enable Tripletex module in Centra, you will need to create a user in Tripletex, or create an API-token for an existing user.
 The user needs to be allowed to create invoices and orders in Tripletex.